HALL OF SCIENCE

 In one big pavilion, 11 companies and organizations present displays devoted to recent and imminent advances in scientific knowledge - including the simulated meeting in orbit of two space vehicles.
 The building itself, a permanent structure, will become the New York Museum of Science and Technology.

+It's 1964.
+The Fair is open and there are long lines for the Ford pavilion, but the Hall of Science is still a massive construction site.
 The Hall of Science was one of the last buildings completed for the Fair, not opening until well into the 1964 season.
-(CD19 Set 100 #4)
+(CD #54 Set 229 #13)

 Want more information on the Hall of Science?